 Uriu is an interdisciplinary artist based in Seattle, WA.
 Her work explores impermanence, maintenance, and the unseen.
 Drawing from her Japanese and Irish-American heritage, she is particularly interested in liminal spaces, and explores these concepts through ephemeral botanical narratives and two-dimensional work.
 Her subjects of time, cycles, and cultural interchange have culminated in a fascination with invasive species.
 Her current work explores the nature of invasive species, their environmental impacts, and their links to humanity, colonialism, and globalization.
 Uriu's, exhibition, An Object Lesson; work investigating the narratives and rhetoric surrounding “invasive species” of plants and animals is on view in the Hedreen Gallery until May 18th, 2019

 Art, Art History and Design students graduate equipped with essential 21st-century visual literacy and interpretive skills.
 They emerge positioned to lead in a future that will prize the ability to adapt, question the status quo and rethink themselves in relationship to the world.

 From partnerships with the Frye Museum, and Photo Center Northwest, to the Seattle University Artist in Residence program, Pigott Family Endowment for the Arts, the Art, Art History and Design department offers students innovative opportunities beyond the classroom.

 Seattle University has four galleries on campus.
-Our students have 24 hour acces to printmaking, ceramics, painting, sculture and drawing studios. and our faculty are widely renowned in their fields.
+Our students have 24 hour access to printmaking, ceramics, painting, sculpture and drawing studios, and our faculty are widely renowned in their fields.